wkrea/git-cop/README.md

 Ensures a minimum number of lines are present within the commit body.
 Lines with empty characters (i.e. whitespace, carriage returns, etc.) are considered to be empty.

+Automatically ignores *fixup!* commits as they are not meant to have bodies.

 ### Commit Subject Length

 | Enabled | Severity |  Defaults  |